jessepav/lacygoill-wiki-backup/vim/register.md

 And later, you can refer to it  (`@a`, `"a`, `C-r a`) without having to redefine its contents.

+## What happens after pressing `C-r =` or `"=` if I don't provide any expression?

+The evaluation of the last expression is used:

+    $ vim -Nu NONE
+    " press:  C-r = 1 + 1 Enter
+    " result: 2 is inserted
+    " press:  C-r = Enter
+    " result: 2 is again inserted

 ##
 ## In which register does Vim save
 ### the last yanked text?